Generous donation to school will help replace vital equipment lost in pandemic

-A SOUTH Wales primary school has been handed a cash boost to help replace important learning resources including books and pens.
+A BARRY primary school has been handed a cash boost to help replace important learning resources including books and pens.

-Gladstone Primary School in Barry has bagged a £1,000 grant from housebuilder Persimmon Homes, which will be spent on learning materials for the new school year.
+Gladstone Primary School has bagged a £1,000 grant from leading housebuilder Persimmon Homes, which will be spent on learning materials for the new school year.

 The funding comes as part of Persimmon’s Community Champions initiative, which sees 64 good causes across Great Britain awarded up to £1,000 every month.